dalequark/daleonai/_posts/2021-02-02-ai-dubs-over-subs-translating-and-dubbing-videos-with-ai.md

 > "Software developers.
 We're not known for our Rock and style.
 Are we or are we today?
 I'll show you how I use ml to make new trendier taking inspiration from influencers."

+In my experience, this is about the quality you can expect when transcribing high-quality English audio.
+Note that the punctuation is a little off.

 At this point, we can use the API output to generate (non-translated) subtitles.
 In fact, if you run my script with the \`--srt\` flag, it will do exactly that for you ([srt](<https://blog.hubspot.com/marketing/srt-file#:~:text=An%20SRT%20file%20(otherwise%20known,the%20sequential%20number%20of%20subtitles.>) is a file type for closed captions):

 ```shell